-26 What is the typical range of costs associated with an infringement action, including pre-litigation procedures, trial or ADR, and appeal?
+28 What is the typical range of costs associated with an infringement action, including pre-litigation procedures, trial or ADR, and appeal?
 Can these costs be recovered?

-There is no typical or standard range of costs associated with IP infringement actions, unfair competition claims and cases involving pre-litigation procedure or amicable settlements towards conflicting domain names.
-Such costs will usually be based on court fees, professional lawyers' or attorney' fees, expert fees (if any) and other disbursements (eg, travelling and accommodation expenses).
-Each particular domain name case must be individually reviewed and assessed depending on the circumstances surrounding the same.
+There is no typical or standard range of costs associated with IP infringement actions, unfair competition claims and cases involving prelitigation procedure or amicable settlements towards conflicting domain names.
+These costs will usually be based on court fees, professional lawyers' or attorneys' fees, expert fees (if any) and other disbursements (eg, travel and accommodation expenses).
+Each particular domain name case must be individually reviewed and assessed depending on the circumstances surrounding it.
 Legal costs (including attorneys' fees) are recoverable, although always within reasonable limits and at the discretion of the court.